fusionjs/fusionjs.github.io/documentation/docs/references/glossary.md

 ### RPC

 RPC stands for Remote Procedure Call.
 In the context of web development, it refers specifically to HTTP endpoint architectures revolving around named method definitions (in contrast to REST architectures, which revolve around leveraging HTTP method names and noun-oriented endpoint naming).

+### Services

+A service is any library that exposes a programmatic API.
+The main difference between a Fusion.js service and a regular library is that services are dynamically injected via a dependency injection system, whereas libraries would typically be imported statically via ES6 import statements.

 ### SPA